hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 This is so true.
 I have several thoughts about this point:

 First, it shows how arbitrary the choices in data processing and model picking are, and therefore, how arbitrary the statistical results might be.
-When I was doing research on selfie, I also had the same feeling.
+When I was doing research on selfies, I also had the same feeling.
 When I was doing the content analysis study comparing the differences in White women's selfies on Twitter and Chinese women's selfies on Weibo, I had to made so many arbitrary choices: whether to drop an item from a construct, whether to combine items, should I use a *t* test or nonparametric test, etc.

 Second, doing multiverse analysis reporting is very methodologically challenging.
 I cannot imagine a Master student after attending one statistics class doing a project involving more than 200 choice combinations.